Yemen: Deadly blast as new government arrives at Aden airport | DW | 30.12.2020

 Cabinet members safe

-Members of the new Cabinet were transferred safely to the city's presidential palace, witnesses and Saudi media said.
+Members of the new Cabinet made it safely to the city's presidential palace, according to witnesses and Saudi media reports.

-Those transferred to safety included Prime Minister Maeen Abdulmalik, as well as Saudi Ambassador to Yemen Mohammed Said al-Jaber, according to reports in Saudi media.
+Those transferred to safety were said to include Prime Minister Maeen Abdulmalik Saeed, as well as Saudi Ambassador to Yemen Mohammed Said al-Jaber.

-"We and the members of the government are in the temporary capital of Aden and everyone is fine," Maeen tweeted from Maasheq palace.
-"The cowardly terrorist act that targeted Aden airport is part of the war that is being waged against the Yemeni state and its great people."

 Cabinet ministers were taken to safety, following the blast